-Growing poppies is simple and easy.
-Direct sow seed in the garden in a sunny place as soon as any danger of snow is past.
+Direct sow seed in the garden in a sunny place as soon as any danger of snow is passed.
 In places without snow anytime fall through March is fine.
-Don't plant poppy seeds deeply or cover with soil.
+Don’t plant poppy seeds deeply or cover with soil.
 A light pressing to ensure contact with the ground is enough, should you care to bother with it.
-In nature poppies are not dependent on humans to do anything after all.
+In nature, poppies are not dependent on humans to do anything after all.

 In subsequent years after the first, the poppies themselves will take care of business, reseeding around the garden in a charmingly haphazard way.
 You can find seed packets for Papavar somniferum at many garden stores.